lgp171188/launchpad/doc/how-to/running.rst

 .. note::
-   Ensure you have initialized your LXD storage.
-Run
+   If the command above fails with ``Error: No root device could be found``, you may need to run

    .. code-block:: sh

         lxd init

-   This should fix ``Error: No root device could be found`` errors you might get when running the command above.
+   This will ensure you have initialized your LXD storage.

 3. Find the container IP, either from ``lxc list`` or ``lxc info lpdev``.